 In our example, theholds the Total Physical RAM on the system.
 Simple enough.

 Where most people get tripped up is trying to determine used vs free memory.
 They mistakenly look at theand determine their used amount.
 Then they scan to the right and see a very small number where the is and determine their free memory.
 Then they start to get an uneasy feeling in their stomach because the number is so small which leads them to this page.
-Fortunately their gut is right; they are ready it wrong.
+Fortunately their gut is right; they are reading it wrong.

 As far as Linux is concerned, the memory temporarily being used for buffering and caching is being used, so it is included in the Total Used number in the.
 What is needed is a way to group the memory allocated for buffering and caching with the free memory instead.
 The hold these amounts.